esp-rs/book/src/writing-your-own-application/generate-project/esp-idf-template.md

 - Which MCU to target? · `esp32c3`
 - Use template default values? · `true`

-For this explanation we will use the default values, if you want further modifications, see the [addtional prompts] when not using default values.
+For this explanation we will use the default values, if you want further modifications, see the [additional prompts] when not using default values.

 It should generate a file structure like this: